Hung9762/Hung9762/README.md

 # Alexander Hung - @madshung

-👋 I am an independent software developer, I've experience working as QA Engineer, but right now I'm learning app development wiht Flutter and Web development with Vue.
+👋 I am an independent software developer, I've experience working as QA Engineer, but right now I'm learning app development with Flutter and Web development with Vue.

 # 🎓 Goals for 2021